thycotic/dsv-docs/product/auth-general/authgcp/index.md

 To find the **Compute Engine default service account** email, from the GCP Console Home, hover **IAM** and then click **Service account**

-The name will say "Compute Engine default service account.
+The name will say "Compute Engine default service account".
 Copy and store the email for later.

 ![](./images/spacer.png)